Hit Row: Former

+Timeline

-Music
+Music careers

 The members of Hit Row are all featured on the stable's WWE theme song titled "Now You Know" (later remixed as "Best of the Best”) which was released by the company on streaming services in 2021.
 They had also previously been involved with the music industry, recording music independently and collaborating with other artists.
-Briana Brandy (aka B-Fab) has released multiple songs since 2013.
+Briana Brandy (aka B-Fab) has released multiple songs since 2013 that have made it ITunes Apple Music.
 Tehuti Miles also made an appearance in the music video for Dominique Danielle's 2022 song "Come Through".

-On March 6, 2023 Hit Row was partially fully reunited as a music video was dropped where it was musical artist Montesy featuring FRAN¢ (aka Top Dolla), Rich Latta, Swerve The Realest (aka Isaiah "Swerve" Scott former member) & Briana Brandy (aka B-Fab) dropped a music video by the name of Price Went Up.
+On March 6, 2023 Hit Row was once more partially fully reunited as a music video was dropped where it was musical artist Montesy featuring A. J. Francis (aka FRAN¢ / aka Top Dolla), Rich Latta, Swerve Strickland (aka Swerve The Realest / aka Isaiah "Swerve" Scott former member) & Briana Brandy (aka B-Fab) dropped a music video by the name of Price Went Up.

+On July 21, 2023 three members of Hit Row by the names of B-Fab, Top Dolla and Ashante "Thee" Adonis dropped a freestyle single by the name of Barbie Barz.